Uglemat/Malang/README.md

 It evaluates `Factorial` in the context of `My_Module`, the result of that is a function, and it is then called with the argument 20000.

+The identifier `_` is special, it will match anything and is never bound to anything.

 # License

 GNU GPLv3